Gohar

 Petrossian

-DR. GOHAR PETROSSIAN is a Professor in the Department of Criminal Justice and the Executive Officer of the Criminal Justice Doctoral Program at the City University of New York Graduate Center.
+Dr. Gohar Petrossian is a Professor in the Department of Criminal Justice and Executive Officer of the Criminal Justice Doctoral Program at the City University of New York Graduate Center.
 A crime scientist, her research focuses on crimes against wildlife.
-She has published over 70 scholarly articles, book chapters, and monographs on this subject and is the author of The Last Fish Swimming: The Global Crime of Illegal Fishing (2019).
+She has published more than 70 scholarly articles, book chapters, and monographs and is the author of The Last Fish Swimming: The Global Crime of Illegal Fishing (2019).

-Her research has been featured by Yale Environment Review, National Geographic, PBS Nature, The Center for International Maritime Security, the U.S. Naval Institute, Global Fishing Watch, and CUNY Newswire.
+Her research has been featured in Yale Environment Review, National Geographic, PBS Nature, the Center for International Maritime Security, the U.S. Naval Institute, Global Fishing Watch, and CUNY Newswire.